Zhou Fengsuo: Activism

-In September 2000, Zhou was the leading plaintiff in a lawsuit by Tiananmen Massacre victims against Li Peng for his crimes against humanity in 1989.
+In September 2000, Zhou was the leading plaintiff in a lawsuit by Tiananmen Massacre victims against Li Peng for crimes against humanity in 1989.
 This was the first of many lawsuits in United States filed against the officials of the Chinese Communist Party.

 In an interview with South China Morning Post, Zhou stated that he still believed the core issues being protested back in 1989 remain unresolved, such as government corruption.
 "There is pretty much a consensus today in China that government officials should disclose their assets," he said.
 The past 25 years had proven "that the massacre was for this small fraction of families that control China, not for the general well-being of the Chinese.
 If you look at the people who were hardliners 25 years ago, they are all billionaires now."

 From 2007 to 2010, Zhou was the President of the Chinese Democracy Education Foundation, which aims to promote "the prosperity and progress of Chinese society for democracy, freedom and human rights."
 He co-founded Humanitarian China in 2007 with the vision to develop a network of loosely connected grassroots NGOs to promote human rights and rule of law, and to provide humanitarian support to political prisoners in China.

 Zhou actively participates in discussions on campuses across the U.S. in an effort to bring about awareness to students who are unfamiliar with the issues.
 On April 3, 2019, Zhou joined a panel discussion at Wesleyan University on the May Fourth Movement in 1919 and the Tiananmen Square Protests in 1989.
 He stated, "For our generation, it was the biggest event.
 I feel lucky to have been a part.
 Most remember only the bloodshed and the massacre, but what people really need to remember is what had happened before the crackdown.
 It was the one time I experienced the beautiful character of the Chinese people longing for a democratic China, where we could freely speak our minds."
+In 2024, he received a Gold Medal for Outstanding Contributions to Public Discourse from the College Historical Society of Trinity College Dublin, where he discussed the protests and the state of human rights in China.

 On the eve of the 32nd anniversary of the Tiananmen Square Protests, as vigils in Hong Kong had been banned by authorities ostensibly due to the COVID-19 pandemic, Zhou said that Hongkongers "would need a lot of courage to deal with the enormous challenges coming their way" as they faced "Beijing's encroachment".
 He said it would be important for activists abroad and in Hong Kong to maintain their connections.